-I feel entirely energised and grateful for my friends’ company
+I feel entirely energized and grateful for my friends’ company

 Insight into different cultures

-Having friends from different countries gives you insight into different cultures without you even realising it’s happening.
+Having friends from different countries gives you insight into different cultures without you even realizing it’s happening.

 Maybe it’s an anecdote from their childhood, or tales of how birthdays are typically celebrated in their country.
 Perhaps they confide in you about a habit or trait that they find infuriating because in their culture it’s deemed rude.
 Either way, international friends open your eyes to different ways of living and viewing the world.